cypator/splate-api/source/index.html.md

 | 10  | CheckSum  | Y            |

 ## Websocket API Introduction
-Documents the websocket API used by Cypator Crypto Trading ECN.
 Cypator websocket provides two websocket session for communication.
 * Market session - used for market data subscription requests and streaming prices.
 * Trade session - used for sending orders and receiving execution reports.

 Market and Trade session require valid login, server identifier, client identifier and password(used only for hashing) for authentication.